BlakeSuree/hangar24/MD/detailed-logs.md

 Additional Context:
 This was a follow-up to the LOMBARD positioning fix.
 The issue was that the CSS was preserving whitespace and treating HTML as literal text, which prevented the clickable links from rendering properly.

+## 2025-01-27 15:45 UTC – LOMBARD Click Fix

+Question Asked:
+The plane is still intact but lombard isn't letting me click it

+Response / Action Taken:
+Fixed the LOMBARD click detection by correcting the line number from 12 to 11.
+The ASCII art was being parsed with 0-indexed line numbers, so LOMBARD is actually on line 11, not line 12.

+Additional Context:
+The click event listener was checking for clicks on line 12, but LOMBARD appears on line 11 in the ASCII art.
+This caused the click detection to fail.
+Both EREBOR and LOMBARD should now be clickable and navigate to /coming-soon.

+## 2025-01-27 15:50 UTC – LOMBARD Character Position Adjustment

+Question Asked:
+ok perfect. just to let you know lombard is lines 43-49. i adjusted it

+Response / Action Taken:
+User manually adjusted the LOMBARD click detection area from characters 40-47 to 43-49 for more precise click targeting.

+Additional Context:
+The click detection coordinates were fine-tuned to match the exact position of "LOMBARD" text in the ASCII art.
+Both EREBOR and LOMBARD now show pointer cursor on hover and are fully clickable.